My passion is to hold space for others to feel safe, playful and alive.

 I struggled from then on to feel that anything short of this feeling of ‘flow,’ was authentic.
 I was hugely independent and quite hard on myself, a trait I’d picked up over time as a form of protection.
 So the fear of being “too much” resurfaced to sabotage my breakthrough and keep me safe from ridicule whilst playing Phaedra in Sarah Kane’s Phaedra’s Love.

-After a shaky start in rehearsals, I broke through with feelings that I’d felt were impermissible to express openly in my teens, largely due to my Catholic upbringing.
+After a shaky start in rehearsals, I broke through with feelings that I’d felt were impermissible to express openly in my teens.
 In order to do Phaedra’s passion and the play justice it needed them!
 I was just getting the hang of being bold and witnessed in this new way but my nervous system had other ideas.

 As I stepped in front of the audience for the final show, I felt the same freeze I’d experienced age 5.
 Although I didn’t miss a line I couldn’t allow myself to go to the depths of my passions publicly.
 I was mortified.
 I felt I’d let myself and the rest of the cast down.